-1. Who will receive your legacy?
+Who will receive your assets and wealth?

-This is a relatively new concern – before August 2015, the default position was that the law of your home country applied to your estate.
+Prior to 2015, the default position was that the law of your home country applied to your estate, which worked well for UK expatriates.
 Now, under the ‘Brussels IV’ EU regulation, Portuguese forced heirship automatically applies.

-2. What will your legacy be spent on and when?
+What will your legacy be spent on and when?

 You might want to establish some control over when your heirs receive your legacy and how they can use it, without incurring an expensive and lengthy probate process.

-3. Who will pay tax on your estate?
+Who will pay tax on your estate?

 The Portuguese equivalent of inheritance tax – stamp duty – is relatively minimal in both scope and cost.
-It only applies to assets like real estate, vehicles and shares located in Portugal and passed on as an inheritance or lifetime gift.
+It only applies to assets like real estate, vehicles, and shares located in Portugal and passed on as an inheritance or lifetime gift.
 Spouses and direct ascendants/descendants are not liable, but gifts to anyone else attract a fixed rate of 10%, wherever they are resident.

 As in Britain, inherited assets cannot change hands until the tax is paid, so some heirs may find it difficult to pay within the six-month deadline on higher-value inheritances.

-4. Will you attract UK inheritance tax?
+Will you attract UK inheritance tax?

 As UK inheritance tax liability is determined by domicile rather than residence – and domicile is an incredibly ‘sticky’ concept – it continues to affect many Britons living here.
 Those captured face 40% UK inheritance tax on their worldwide estate, as well as Portuguese stamp duty on assets located here (although measures are available to prevent double taxation on the same asset).